bmk10/vscode-power-mode/README.md

-*This is my fork of power mode by hooverc and has serious limitations.
-You can not use it with any Code Lenses (like git Lenses or typescripts reference lenses).
-Also, you need to enable "files.trimTrailingWhitespace": true in your settings or trailing whitespaces will be left in your code.*
+*This is my fork of power mode by hooverc ~~and has serious limitations.
+You can not use it with any Code Lenses (like git Lenses or typescripts reference lenses).~~ Also, you need to enable "files.trimTrailingWhitespace": true in your settings or trailing whitespaces will be left in your code.
+But cool people have this enabled anyways... just sayin'*

 Features added:
 * Bigger explosions!!!!!!!!!!!!!11one
 * Screen shake will not leave your text in a scewed state.

-* More limitations!!!1 oh wait... that's bad
+It will not work if typing on the first line of a document or if typing right under a collapse section of code.

+Original description:

 # VSCODE POWER MODE!!!